mastering-genkit/mastering-genkit-go/src/chapters/01-introduction-genkit-go.md

 ## Why It Matters for Go Developers

+### Limited Production-Ready Options for Go

+Unlike Python or JavaScript ecosystems that offer numerous AI frameworks, Go developers have historically had limited choices for production-ready AI development.
+Most AI frameworks focus on Python first, leaving Go developers to either write bindings, use REST APIs, or switch languages entirely.
+Genkit Go changes this landscape by providing a native, production-ready framework specifically designed for Go - and with Google's backing, it's here to stay.

 ### Integration with Existing Infrastructure

 Many companies already operate high-performance backend systems built with Go.
 Genkit Go can natively integrate AI capabilities into these systems.